ericlenio/pkg-fetch/README-openbsd.md

 # Notes

-Build the node executable.
-Some things to keep in mind: use ulimit to bump up shell limits so the compiler will not run out of memory (which might necessitate first running `sudo usermod -L daemon $USER`), and ensure that /tmp (the default directory that pkg does the compile) is on a filesystem that has `wxallowed`.
+Some things to keep in mind:

+- use `ulimit` to bump up shell limits so the compiler will not run out of memory (which might necessitate first running `sudo usermod -L daemon $USER`), the limits below worked for me on OpenBSD 7.2

-If /tmp is its own filesystem without `wxallowed`, here is one way to temporarily allow it:
+- ensure that `/tmp` (the default directory that pkg does the compile) is on a filesystem that has `wxallowed`; if `/tmp` is its own filesystem without `wxallowed`, here is one way to temporarily allow it:

 ```
 sudo mount -u -o wxallowed /tmp